wp-plugins/wp-app-studio/readme.txt

 * Ability to create and display forms using Twitter’s Bootstrap or jQuery UI frameworks.
 * Ability to pick one of available 24 different jQuery UI themes if you chose jQuery UI for your frontend theme.
 * Added option to use Font Awesome webfont in buttons, radios, and checkboxes.
 Different icons can be selected for the checked and the unchecked states of the form elements.
-* Added option to pick 3 Adjustable height size for form elements.
+* Ability to pick 3 Adjustable height size for form elements.
 * Ability to do a graceful degradation; turn off JavaScript, everything works as expected.
 * Ability to create form access groups based on user roles by setting form permissions.
 * Ability to schedule your forms availability based on date ranges.